 What is a conversation deepener?
 When people use hyperbole like “awful,” “amazing,” or “terrific,” or their voice goes up, it carries emotional juice.
 If they use those words, ask them to elaborate on the “amazing” or the “terrible.”
 You’ll find that they open up more.
 As they do, they’ll be more open to the conversation going deeper.
 Thank them.
 Ask them to help you understand why things are important.
 The clincher—which is rather personal—is to say, “What’s really going on?”

 Something that you can use if they hem and haw is saying, “I’ve had these conversations before with other people, and when I ask them what was really going on, can I tell you what they told me?”
 They’re usually intrigued.
 So Dr. Goulston would go on to say something like, “They usually tell me they need some wins because they’ve had some losses.
 Can you relate to that?”
 You need wins if you’re negotiating and selling anything.
 They need wins to show that they’re going to buy something where their boss congratulates and thanks them.

-If you’d like more actionable negotiation strategies and tactics, Dr. Goulston shares his years of expertise in episode 191 of the Negotiations Ninja podcast.
+If you’d like more actionable negotiation strategies and tactics and to learn how to convince someone to care, Dr. Goulston shares his years of expertise in episode 191 of the Negotiations Ninja podcast.